oscarheimdahl/branch-cli/README.md

 - Go to [releases](https://github.com/oscarheimdahl/switch-branch/releases) and download the latest version.
 - Make the binary executable: `chmod +x switch-branch`
-- Move the binary to your path: `mv switch-branch /usr/local/bin`
+- Include it in your path, one way: `mv switch-branch /usr/local/bin`
 - Done! ✅